ddavisgraphics/TestMeteor_DevHoursApp/README.md

 See collections folder for DB styles.

+**NOTE** Mass inserting is not allowed in Meteor.
+You must insert each object individually or write a loop, see SEO inserts.

 ### AutoForm

 Will Use our database schemas to create automatic insert and update forms